San Diego Mosque Attack: Expert says there is a global connection driving these attacks

 Rare earth elements are a group of 17 metals with unique magnetic and electrical properties, widely used in smartphones, microchips, wind turbines and electric vehicles, particularly in permanent magnets that power EV motors and renewable energy systems.

 Despite their name, these elements are not actually scarce.
-For example, neodymium exists at around 20 parts per million in the Earth’s crust, compared to copper at 27.
+For example, neodymium exists at around 20 parts per million in the Earth’s crust, while copper is at 27.
 However, they are difficult and costly to extract because they are widely dispersed and chemically complex.

 Demand has surged alongside the rapid growth of artificial intelligence, electrification, and clean energy systems.
 According to the International Energy Agency (IEA), demand for key magnet rare earths such as neodymium and dysprosium has already doubled since 2015 and is expected to rise by another third by 2030.